ehrlich89/forensics/README.md

 - Advertising arbitrary service UUIDs.

 ## Getting started
+- In order to start with your own app, first you need to unzip the "BlueRangeSDK_iOS.zip".
+- Next, start Xcode and import the project that is contained in the unpacked folder.
+To do this, just click on "Open another project" on the "Welcome to Xcode" screen and choose the BlueRange_SDK_iOS.xcodeproj contained inside the subfolder "bluerangesdk".
+- After the project has been imported, just have a look at the project structure on the left side bar.
+- As you can see, the "sdk" folder contains two subfolders called "examples" and "sdk".
+- The "sdk" package contains the SDK's source code.
+So if you are interested in how we implemented the SDK components, you should have a closer look at the packages contained inside.

 ## Example
 In the following section we show you, how to define a service that runs in background and listens to a specified set of beacons.